mikeroySoft/vhomelander/example-lander-site/content/en/about/_index.md

 {{% /blocks/section %}}

 {{% blocks/section type="section" color="white" %}}
-## How does Docsy help?
+## How does vHomelander help?

-Particularly when working with open source projects, it can be difficult to figure out how to turn all your product knowledge into a website that helps and engages your users. **Enter Docsy!**
+Particularly when working with open source projects, it can be difficult to figure out how to turn all your product knowledge into a website that helps and engages your users. **Enter vHomelander!**

-Docsy gives you a theme for the [Hugo](https://gohugo.io/) static site generator, an established open source tool that builds ready-to-serve websites from a set of theme and content files.
-The Docsy theme provides you with useful stuff for a technical documentation site that *isn’t* your own content:
+vHomelander gives you a theme for the [Hugo](https://gohugo.io/) static site generator, an established open source tool that builds ready-to-serve websites from a set of theme and content files.
+The vHomelander theme provides you with useful stuff for a technical documentation site that *isn’t* your own content:

 <table>
   <tr>